-This page has information on the emissions data we report and its purposes.
+Information on the three types of emissions data we report on and its purposes.

 There are three types of emission data.

-- Net target emissions.
+- Target accounting emissions.
 This is what we use to measure progress towards our target.
-Net target emissions include all of our gross emissions, but only a subset of our forestry and land use emissions.
-The subset for our 2030 target is similar as for our targets for 2012 and 2020 but will modify the way in which this subset is treated to ensure that incentives for new forest planting remain but the cyclical emissions from planting and harvesting in our plantation forests is removed.
-These rules ensure that our approach has credibility and integrity.
-More detail on this can be found here [PDF, 22.5 KB].
+Target accounting emissions include all of our gross emissions, but only a subset of our forestry and land-use emissions.
+The subset used for our 2030 target is a modified version of those used for our 2012 and 2020 targets.
+This will ensure incentives for new forest planting remain but the cyclical emissions from planting and harvesting in our plantation forests is removed.
+These rules ensure our approach has credibility and integrity.
+More detail is on the NDC Registry website.

-Our targets also set out the level of greenhouse gas emissions reductions New Zealand is contributing towards international action on climate change.
+Our targets also set out the level of reduction in greenhouse gas emissions New Zealand is contributing towards international action on climate change.

 UNFCCC reporting and target accounting

-We use the measurements of our emissions for two different purposes:
+We report our emissions for two different purposes:

 - to compile an inventory of all of our domestic emissions and removals which we submit annually to the UNFCCC

 For showing progress towards our targets, we use the accounting guidelines of the relevant target period.
 The objectives of the accounting guidelines are to ensure our targets are only being judged against factors we have control over.
 For example the growth, harvest and re-planting cycle of plantation forests that already existed prior to 1990 are excluded from accounting for our target, unless they are permanently cut down.

 Forestry and other land-use emissions are included in New Zealand’s national greenhouse gas inventory under a category called ‘land use, land-use change and forestry’ (LULUCF).
 While under the LULUCF category we report on the changes in carbon stored in all of our land area, most of the impact from LULUCF in New Zealand is due to forests.